Piano burning: Yōsuke Yamashita

 I did not think I was risking my life but I was almost suffocating from the smoke that was continuously getting into my eyes and nose.
 I had decided to keep on playing until the piano stopped making sounds, so though I did not mean it but it ended up having a life-or-death battle between the piano and myself."

 The pianos used for both of Yamashita's performances were donated, decade-old broken ones.

 Diego Stocco

 Diego Stocco composed a piece called The Burning Piano, which is made up entirely of his recordings of a burning piano.
 Stocco began the burning process by pointing a butane lighter directly towards the strings and played single notes, and after the flame was extinguished he played with what remained.
 He recorded the entire process and later rearranged samples to create the piece of music.
-The virtual instrument company Spectrasonics created a sample library called Omnisphere which includes a Burning Piano sample recorded by Stocco.
+The Spectrasonics virtual instrument Omnisphere includes a Burning Piano sample recorded by Stocco.